Relay

 $30/ Month

-Intermediary bank fee: N/A
+Intermediary bank fee: None

-Recipient transfer fees: N/A
+Recipient transfer fee: None

 If you happen to be sending more than 3 wires a month, you’re immediately saving money by doing so with Relay Pro.
 Sounds great, doesn’t it?